Gerasimos, Abbot of the Monastery of Saint Symeon: Life

 Virtually nothing is known of Gerasimos' biography.
 His only surviving work provides no information beyond what is indicated by the long title: that he was the abbot of the Greek Orthodox monastery of the Blessed Saint Symeon the Wonderworker outside of Antioch.
 He may have been a native of Antioch.
 Even his dates are unknown.
 He cannot have been writing earlier than the 9th century, since he cites the work of Theodore Abū Qurra, who died around 820.
 Nor can he have been writing later than 1268, when the monastery of Saint Symeon was destroyed by Sultan Baybars during his campaign against Antioch.
 It was never restored.
 The earliest surviving manuscript of his work dates to the 13th century.
-Most authorities place his writing in the 12th or 13th century, not long before the desctruction of the monastery, as there are no earlier references to his work.
+Most authorities place his writing in the 12th or 13th century, not long before the destruction of the monastery, as there are no earlier references to his work.

 Since Gerasimos was a rare name in Syria between the 9th and 13th centuries, several identifications with other known figures have been suggested for the author and apologist.
 Samuel Noble and Alexander Treiger suggest that the author may be Gerasimos, the "spiritual son" to whom Nikon of the Black Mountain addressed a letter, which he includes in his Taktikon.
 The subject of the letter is the Christianization of Georgia and Nikon was a monk at Saint Symeon from about 1060 until 1084.
 Abgar Bahkou and John Lamoreaux suggest that the apologist may be the scribe Gerasimos who lived in the monastery in the 13th century and worked on a manuscript containing the biographies of Saint Symeon the Wonderworker and his mother, the Blessed Martha.

 Although his work provides no biographical details, it does show that Gerasimos received a good and broad education.
 He was familiar with Aristotelian logic as well as with pagan and Muslim authors.
 He is included as a saint in the synaxarion of Patriarch Makarios III of Antioch (died 1672) and in the patriarch's Kitāb al-naḥla (Book of the Bee).